List programming

 – thef:

-is declaring a named argument - OCaml gives warnings if you leave off a name so please always use them
+is declaring a named argument - The top loop gives warnings if you leave off a name (and, the compiler will error) so please always use them

-- We can put args out of order if we give name via
+- We can also put args out of order when we give name via

 ~f: